otrv4/otrv4/otrv4.md

 If `msgstate` is `MSGSTATE_ENCRYPTED`:

-* Encrypt the message, and send it as a Data Message.
+* Encrypt the message and send it as a Data Message.

 #### Receiving a Data Message

-Check if the message version is allowed, ignore this message if it's not.
+Check if the message version is allowed.
+Ignore this message if it's not.

 If `msgstate` is NOT `MSGSTATE_ENCRYPTED`: